Bicheng-G/bicheng.me/pages/posts/fancy-markdown-syntax.md

 type: note
 ---

-Came across many cool implementations from Antfu's posts.
+Came across many cool implementations from {@antfu|Anthony Fu}'s posts.
 Hence this note as a collection of the syntaxes for future reference.

 ## Insert Script